Culinary School vs. Working in a Kitchen: Which Should You Do First?

 Have experience in a kitchen?
 Great!
 You’ll probably be a strong asset to your culinary school program and peers.
 No restaurant experience?
 Don’t worry.
 You can get plenty of hands-on experience in your classes and through your industry externship.

 Escoffier’s world-class Chef Instructors provide one-on-one training and are available to answer your questions as you learn and practice, which might not always be possible in a restaurant or resort’s hectic kitchen.
-Escoffier has degree and diploma programs in Boulder, Colorado, Austin, Texas, and online.
+Escoffier has degree and diploma programs in Boulder, Colorado, Austin, Texas, and online culinary school.
 Don’t get stuck working in a job you hate and lose your passion for the culinary arts.
 Start working on your future and dreams today, with a solid education.

 Like this article?
 Here are some others you might like, too: